top of page

 Before You Use the Wrongful Termination Success Probability Tool

 Before using this tool, it’s important to understand that not everyone in California qualifies to bring a wrongful termination lawsuit—even if their firing feels unfair.
 Two groups in particular often fall outside the standard framework: independent contractors and government employees.
-Their legal rights are governed by very different rules compared to private-sector employees.
+Their legal rights are governed by very different rules compared to those of private-sector employees.

 California Wrongful Termination Success Probability Tool